 We study the aeromechanics of bat flight, understanding how these amazing animals utilize their unique morphology to accomplish the extraordinary flight performance.
-Our research, in collaboration with Sharon Swartz, includes a wide range of studies.
+Our research, in close collaboration with Sharon Swartz, includes a wide range of studies.
 We analyze high speed multiple camera recordings of live animal fight, recorded either in our specialized animal fight wind tunnel, or in an open flight room.
 We also have constructed a robotic bat wing capable of four degrees of articulation and mounted on a force plate so that we can measure lift and drag associated with different kinematic motions.
 We have constructed membrane wings, and measure the aerodynamic performance under a variety of operating conditions.
 In all of these experiments, live and engineered, we use time-resolved Particle Image Velocimetry (PIV) to measure the flow fields in the the three-dimensional time-varying wakes associated with these complex flying machines.

 Please take a look at our media server, with lots of cool photos and videos from our research